topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 $ cd ~/vcp/build/tcc70xx/gcc
 $ make
 ```
-This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G board.
+This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G.
 Once the code is successfully flashed and executed, the message "[UART] Hello from UART!" will appear once on the serial terminal, confirming that UART transmission from the VCP-G board is working properly via the FT232BL USB to TTL module.
 </br></br></br></br>

 # 6. VCP-G PWM
 ---
-This chapter provides instructions for configuring Pulse Width Modulation (PWM) on the TOPST VCP-G board.
-PWM is a technique used to control the amount of power delivered to devices such as motors, LEDs, and buzzers by varying the duty cycle of a digital signal.
+This chapter provides instructions for configuring Pulse Width Modulation (PWM) on the VCP-G. PWM is a technique used to control the amount of power delivered to devices such as motors, LEDs, and buzzers by varying the duty cycle of a digital signal.
 It operates by switching the output pin on and off at a high frequency, where the ratio of on-time to the total period determines the effective output level.
-The following chapters describe how to generate PWM signals using FreeRTOS on the VCP-G board and how to apply them to control external components.
+The following chapters describe how to generate PWM signals using FreeRTOS on the VCP-G and how to apply them to control external components.
 </br></br></br>

 ## 6.1 pwmFade
 ---
-This example program demonstrates how the TOPST VCP board controls an LED on the breadboard by gradually increasing and decreasing its brightness in a loop using PWM.
+This example program demonstrates how the VCP board controls an LED on the breadboard by gradually increasing and decreasing its brightness in a loop using PWM.
 When the brightness reaches its limits, the direction of fading reverses.
 The program continuously adjusts the LED's brightness, creating a fading effect.
 </br></br>

 ### 6.1.1 Hardware Requirements